In the aftermath of a storm, many homeowners find themselves facing one of the biggest catastrophes that can befall a home: damage to the roof.

 While the inconvenience of waiting for an adjuster to arrive cannot be overlooked, the second point - the fact that pertinent information may be missed when assessed - is arguably the more damaging.
 If an assessment is rushed, then the following scenario is all-too-likely to develop:

 ● As the adjuster is rushing through the assessment process, they overlook areas of damage that need to be repaired.

 ● Your claim will be processed on the adjuster’s findings, which means that your claim will be processed based on inaccurate and insufficient information.

 ● You will hire a roofer to complete the repairs to your roof.
 The roofer - who is an expert in the field, and is not working under the same time constraints as the insurance company’s loss adjuster - will observe the more substantial damage, and advise you that it requires a far more substantial repair than your insurance company has agreed to.

 ● The repair is even further delayed, as you will likely have to go through the adjuster visit/claims process a second time in an effort to ascertain a correct assessment of the repairs that you need.

 Remember: the repair process has already been delayed by you having to wait for the first adjuster to visit, so a second delay is going to set you back even further.

 Thankfully, there is something you can do to ensure that you don’t experience this issue: find a licensed roofing contractor near you and ask them to attend the initial assessment with the insurance loss adjuster.
-As a specialist, reliable professional, the roofing expert will be able to examine your roof repair needs with a thorough eye.
-The professional will be able to highlight any necessary repairs to the adjuster to ensure they are included, so you only have to go through the claims process once.
+As a reliable, professional, the roofing expert will be able to examine your roof repair needs with a thorough eye.
+The professional will be able to highlight any necessary repairs to ensure they are included, so you only have to go through the process once.

 Address: 120 East Hopkins Street Ste 204, San Marcos Texas 78666